FFXIVPocketGuide/FFXIVPocketGuide/_drafts/sb/the-ridorana-lighthouse.md

       attack_notes:
       - attack_note: This is an extremely large donut AoE with the only safe zone being the boss's hitbox.
+    - template: regular-attack
+      attack_roles:
+      - Everyone
+      attack_name: Magnetic Lysis
+      attack_tags:
+      - Debuff
+      - Mechanic
+      attack_notes:
+      - attack_note: This attack gives players either a positive (+) or negative (-)
+          debuff and then divides the arena into two sections.
+      - attack_note: Players who stand on the side that MATCHES their debuff will float in the air, exposing them to death during Cyclone.
+      - attack_note: Players should do their best to always stand on the side of the arena OPPOSITE to their debuff to ensure they're always on the ground.
+    - template: regular-attack
+      attack_roles:
+      - Everyone
+      attack_name: Summon
+      attack_tags:
+      - AoE - Column
+      - Tether
+      - Spawn
+      attack_notes:
+      - attack_note: This attack summons 3 Wind Azer adds that will tether to a random player and attack them with a long column AoE - kill these adds as soon as possible.
+    - template: regular-attack
+      attack_roles:
+      - Everyone
+      attack_name: Deathstroke
+      attack_tags:
+      - Stack
+      attack_notes:
+      - attack_note: A player will be marked with a stack marker - all players should stack on their location to soak damage.
+    - template: regular-attack
+      attack_roles:
+      - Healer
+      attack_name: Cyclone
+      attack_tags:
+      - Mechanic
+      - Raid Wide Damage
+      attack_notes:
+      - attack_note: This attack hits the whole raid for heavy damage and throws players into the air - any players levitating during Magnetic Lysis will be instantly killed by this attack - be sure to be on the ground when this cast goes off.
+    boss_phase_summary:
+    - boss_phase_item: Tanks and Healers should pay close attention to which version of Rake the boss is about to use (indicated by the absence or presence of an orange arrow).
+    - boss_phase_item: If the boss stands up, all players should run behind him.
+    - boss_phase_item: The only safe zone during White Breath is the boss' hitbox
+        - stick as close to him as you can.
+    boss_phase_mechanics:
+    - boss_phase_mechanic_title: Magnetic Lysis
+      boss_phase_mechanic_notes:
+      - boss_phase_mechanic_note: This attack provides players with a positive (+) or negative (-) debuff that correlates with areas on the floor of the arena
+          - standing in the matching side will force you to levitate, while standing in the opposite side will keep you stuck to the ground.
+      - boss_phase_mechanic_note: During Cyclone, all players who are levitating will be instantly killed - be sure to stick to the correct side to avoid death!
   - boss_phase_title: Phase 02
+    boss_phase_attacks:
+    - template: regular-attack
+      attack_roles:
+      - Everyone
+      attack_name: Archaeodemon
+      attack_tags:
+      - Spawn
+      attack_notes:
+      - attack_note: This phase begins by the boss summoning 3 Archaeodemons - each
+          one should be taken by an alliance and burned down - the faster they die, the less the boss's Mana Duty Gauge will fill.
+    - template: regular-attack
+      attack_roles:
+      - Everyone
+      attack_name: Heart of the Dragon
+      attack_tags:
+      - Spawn
+      attack_notes:
+      - attack_note: When the 3 Archaeodemons are killed the boss's heart will become targetable - burn this down as fast as possible to mitigate damage from the boss's Ultimate that follows.
+    - template: regular-attack
+      attack_roles:
+      - Healer
+      - Tank
+      attack_name: Solar Storm
+      attack_tags:
+      - Ultimate
+      attack_notes:
+      - attack_note: This attack will hit the raid for damage based on how full the boss's Mana Duty Gauge is - kill the adds during this phase as quickly as possible to mitigate damage.
+    boss_phase_mechanics:
+    - boss_phase_mechanic_title: 'Duty Gauge: Mana'
+      boss_phase_mechanic_notes:
+      - boss_phase_mechanic_note: Players must kill the 3 Archaeodemons and the Heart of the Dragon adds as fast as possible to mitigate damage from Solar Storm
+          - it's damage is directly tied to how full the Duty Gauge is.
+    boss_phase_summary:
+    - boss_phase_item: Each alliance should take 1 Archaeodemon and burn it down as fast as possible before switching to the Heart of the Dragon add.
   - boss_phase_title: Phase 03
+    boss_phase_attacks:
+    - template: regular-attack
+      attack_roles:
+      - Everyone
+      attack_name: Growing Threat
+      attack_tags:
+      - Buff
+      attack_notes:
+      - attack_note: This attack provides the boss with a buff to its damage - kill it as quickly as possible!
+    boss_phase_summary:
+    - boss_phase_item: The boss' mechanics will repeat until it is killed - be wary of Growing Threat, as it will buff the boss' damage during this phase.

 ---